 5. Try not to go with very young or extremely sensitive children

-6. Don't miss the visitor center documentary
+6. Don't miss the documentary at the visitors' center

-7. Don't go overloaded with unnecessary luggage
+7. Don't go too heavy with unnecessary luggage

 If you need to know more details to plan your arrival, I recommend my article on how to get to Auschwitz.

-9. Don't forget your passport or identity card
+9. Don't forget your passport or ID

 10. Plan your visit: you will need at least half a day

-If you add to this the round trip and waiting times for public transportation, you will easily need half a day for the entire visit.
+If you add to this the round trip and the waiting times for public transport, you will easily need half a day for the entire visit.
 Keep this in mind when planning the rest of your day in Krakow, figuring out where and when you can eat, what other visits you can do on the same day, etc.

-You can take a look at my article on how long are the Auschwitz tours if you want to have more details to organize your day.
+You can take a look at my article on How long are the Auschwitz tours if you want to have more details to organize your day.